MINISFORUM 795S7

 ETA PRIME's Perspective

-ETA PRIME tested the 790S7 variant (the same chassis with a Ryzen 9 7948HX), calling it “a true gaming PC” that delivers impressive performance in a compact package.
-His gaming benchmarks showed strong 1440p results across titles like Cyberpunk 2077, God of War Ragnarok, and Call of Duty Modern Warfare 3, particularly when NVIDIA’s Frame Generation technology was enabled.
-He praised the internal 400W power supply for eliminating the need for a bulky external brick, and highlighted the easy-access internals with thumb screws for straightforward upgrades.
+ETA PRIME tested the closely related 790S7 (the same chassis with the 12-core Ryzen 9 7940HX), calling it "a true gaming PC with the dedicated GPU."
+His gaming benchmarks showed strong 1440p results in titles like God of War Ragnarok and Call of Duty Modern Warfare 3, particularly with NVIDIA's Frame Generation enabled, though he flagged some 1% low frame-rate dips in Call of Duty.
+He liked that you can buy it pre-configured with the RTX 4060 or "set it up bare bones and add your own components later on," and praised the internal power supply for doing away with a bulky external brick.

-Tech Tesseract’s Perspective
+Tech Guy Beau's Perspective

 Customer Reviews of the MINISFORUM 795S7